-In cases where a victim suffers violence tantamount to criminal assault or injury as stipulated in the Penal Code from their spouse or de facto partner, or is subject to intimidations regarding their life or body, and there is a high risk that such harm could be inflicted by the spouse or partner, the victim may file a petition with a district court for a protection order.
+In cases where a victim suffers violence tantamount to criminal assault or injury as stipulated in the Penal Code from their spouse or de facto partner, or is subject to intimidations regarding their life, body, freedom, reputation, or property, and there is a high risk that their life or physical or mental state could be seriously harmed by the spouse or partner through violence inflicted on their body or intimations regarding their life, body, freedom, reputation or property, the victim may file a petition with a district court for a protection order.
 When filing a petition for a protection order, the petitioner must, in principle, state in a written petition the fact that he/she has consulted with a spousal violence counseling and support center (a facility established by a local government) or police beforehand.
 If the petitioner has not had such consultation, he/she must prepare a document stating the circumstances of suffering violence, swear an oath in the presence of a notary that what is stated in the document is true, sign and seal the document, has it certified by the notary, and attach it to a written petition.